curvelogic/eucalypt/docs/index.md

   - an ergonomic command line interface and access to environment variables
   - metadata annotations and numerous extension points
+  - a *prelude* of built in functions, acting like a standard library

-It can currently read YAML, JSON, TOML and eucalypt syntax and export YAML, JSON or text.
+It can currently read YAML, JSON, TOML, CSV plain text and eucalypt's own ("eu") syntax and it can export YAML, JSON or plain text.

 If you're generating or processing YAML or JSON, you should give it a try.

 !!! warning

-	**eucalypt** is in an early phase of development and highly subject to change.
-Not all features are fully implemented.
+	eucalypt is in an early phase of development and highly subject to change.
+Some features are partially implemented.

-# A lightning tour
+## A lightning tour

+Eucalypt has a native [syntax](syntax.md) for writing blocks, lists and expressions.
+The YAML embedding consists of a few YAML tags used to embed eucalypt expression in YAML so a basic understanding of the native syntax is helpful.
-A few micro-examples should help give a flavour of **eucalypt**'s native syntax.

-If you want to try out the tool, see [Getting Started](getting-started.md).
+A few micro-examples should help give a flavour of eucalypt's native syntax.
+If you want to follow along, see [Getting Started](getting-started.md) for notes on installation.

-## Example 1
+### Example 1

 Here is a simple one: